Consteel/manual/versioned_docs/version-17/manual/1_0_general-description/1_2_the-main-window.md

 <!-- wp:paragraph {"align":"justify"} -->

 At the bottom left of the screen, the **Descript** control panel can be found. **Descript** is a programming interface of Consteel, with which parametric models can be built.
 Almost all of the structural objects which can be found in Consteel can be created through Descript, and all of the parameters of these objects are available to set from Descript.
-Please see **[Chapter 16 Descript-Consteel Programming Interface](../../descript/15_1_introduction/15_1_1_what-is-descript.md)** to know more!
+Please see **[Descript-Consteel Programming Interface](../../descript/15_1_introduction/15_1_1_what-is-descript.md)** to know more!

 <!-- /wp:paragraph -->